New York City blackout of 1977: Power failure

-Con Ed could not generate enough power within the city, and the three power lines that supplemented the city's power were overtaxed.
-Just after 9:27 p.m., the biggest generator in New York City, the 990 MW Ravenswood Generating Unit No. 3 (also known as "Big Allis"), shut down and with it went all of New York City.
+Con Ed could not generate enough power within the city, and its system for automatically shedding load interacted poorly with the unusually high inductance of its buried transmission cables.
+Dropping large blocks of customers produced electric effects indistinguishable from a transient short inside the generation equipment.
+Just after 9:28 p.m., the biggest generator in New York City, the 990 MW Ravenswood Generating Unit No. 3 (also known as "Big Allis"), shut down to protect itself from an imagined short.
+When it shut down, the city could not avoid a blackout.

 By 9:37 p.m., the entire ConEdison power system shut down, almost exactly an hour after the first lightning strike.
 By 10:26 p.m., operators started a restoration procedure.
 Power was not fully restored until late the following day.
-Among the outcomes of the blackout were detailed restoration procedures that are well documented and used in operator training to reduce restoration time.
+Among the outcomes of the blackout was the creation of detailed restoration procedures that are now well documented and used in operator training to reduce restoration time.